Kitchee SC

-The club has won championships in Hong Kong 11 times, including 6 Hong Kong First Division titles and 5 Hong Kong Premier League titles.
-It also won the Hong Kong Senior Shield 7 times and the Hong Kong FA Cup 6 times.
-In the last 10 years, Kitchee won over than 50% of all possible trophies competed in Hong Kong.
-The club is also the first team from Hong Kong to win a game in AFC Champions League group stage and the first Hong Kong club to advance to the round of 16.
+The club has won 12 league titles, including six Hong Kong First Division titles and six Hong Kong Premier League titles.
+They also won nine Senior Shields and seven Hong Kong FA Cups.
+The club is also the first Hong Kong club to win a game in AFC Champions League group stage and to advance to the round of 16 of the competition.

 History

 Formation

 In the late 1920s, a group of Hong Kongers formed a football team in order to compete in the Hong Kong Third Division.
 It was not until 1931, however, that the team was established as Kitchee Sports Club.

 Kitchee was founded as a grassroots organization, as such, they lacked the funding to pay the administrative and facilities costs necessary to become a multi sports club.

 It was not until 1934 when the club were able to raise the money to rent an office at 130 Johnston Road in Wan Chai, that they were admitted as members of the Hong Kong Football Association.